mryongwu/RepData_PeerAssessment1/PA1_template.Rmd

 by **Yong Wu**

 ## Introduction
 This is the first assignment for the course *Reproducible Research* from John Hopkins University.
-In this assignment, we are looking at a data set which was a result of an anoymous person's activity monitoring from 01 Oct. to 30 Nov.
+In this assignment, we are looking at a data set which was a result of an anoymous person's activity monitoring data from 01 Oct. to 30 Nov.
 2012.
 The data set has three variables:

 * **steps**: Number of steps taking in a 5-minute interval (`NA` for missing values)
 * **date**: The date on which the measurement was taken in YYYY-MM-DD format